PeterTilsted/SharedSQL/README.md

 # SharedSQL
-various scriblings and more on and about SQL Server/BI
+Various scriblings and more on and about SQL Server/BI